Grade Curve Calculator

 Related Calculators

 In the world of education, the grading curve is widely used to provide insights into students’ performance.
-An examiner or teacher adjusts students' raw scores to fit a normal (bell) distribution of scores.
+An examiner or teacher may adjust students’ raw scores using either a normal (bell-curve) distribution or a fixed percentile-based approximation.

 What is Grading on a Curve?